bitdotgames/BHL/README.md

 ![bhl architecture](https://puu.sh/qEkYv/edf3b678aa.png)

+bhl utilizes a standard interpreter architecture with a **frontend** and a **backend**.
+Frontend is responsible for reading input files, static type checking and bytecode generation.
+Binary bytecode is post-processed and optimized in a separate stage.
+Processed byte code can be used by the backend.
+Backend is a interpreter responsible for runtime bytecode evaluation.
+Backed can be nicely integrated with Unity3d.

+### Frontend

+In order to use the frontend you can use the **bhl** tool which ships with the code.
+See the quick build example below for instructions.

+### Backend

+Before using the backend you have to compile the **bhl_back.dll** and somehow integrate it with your code.
+See the quick build example below for instructions.

 ## Quick build example

 Currently bhl assumes that you have [mono](http://www.mono-project.com/) installed and its binaries are in your PATH.